haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 - 1 week in Buenavista
 - 1 week in Cali

 I found a good rhythm, but was still visiting as much as I could.
-Still afraid of skipping some sight others had told me to go to.
+Still afraid of skipping sights others had told me were unforgettable.

 ### 🇪🇨 Ecuador 🇪🇨